mike-barber/rust-zero-cost-abstractions/README.md

 ## Java

 We're using [JMH](https://github.com/openjdk/jmh).
 Hopefully correctly.
-I'm haven't coded in anger in Java in years.
-But the numbers appear spot on for the direct loop, so I'm relatively confident it's not a total mess.
+I'm haven't coded in anger in Java in long time, but the numbers appear spot on for the direct loop, so I'm relatively confident it's right.

 ```
 Benchmark                                   Mode  Cnt        Score      Error  Units